Explore Our Historic Houses

 Bowood House & Gardens; home to the Marquis and Marchioness of Lansdowne, surrounded by 2,000 acres of Grade 1 listed ‘Capability’ Brown parkland.

 The magnificent Elizabethen Manor House overlooks the Avon Valley on the edge of the New Forest, just north of Fordingbridge.
-The house was completed in 1583 and looks today much as it would have done to its’ original owners.

 One of the most interesting Tudor manor houses in Devon.
 Built in 1550, Cadhay retains the hall of an earlier house.